How do I find out if a course qualifies for CLE credit?

 Generally, there are two ways that courses qualify for Illinois MCLE credit:

-The course provider must also report the CLE credit you earned from attending or teaching an Illinois accredited course to the MCLE Board by the last day of the next month after you earn the credit.
-The course provider needs your ARDC number to report your credit, so make sure they have the correct number.
+The provider needs your ARDC number to report your credit, so make sure they have the correct number.
 Click here to look up that number on the ARDC’s website.
 After the provider reports your credit, it will display in your My MCLE section on the Board’s website.

-If the course is live and held out-of-state or via technology, first ask if the provider plans to accredit it in Illinois or has done so.
+If the course is live and held out-of-state or via technology, first ask the provider if it plans to accredit the course for Illinois MCLE credit or has done so.
 If not, you may be able to apply to claim it as Illinois credit for a small fee.
 To learn more about this option, please click here.

 To locate this FAQ again, enter this FAQ number in the search FAQ box: A610.